vrod9429/microsoft-graph-docs/api-reference/beta/api/alert-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and an **alert** object in the response body.
-If a status code other than 2xx or 404 is returned from a provider or if a provider times out, the response will be a `206 Partial Content` status code with the provider's response in a warning header.
-For more information, see [Microsoft Graph Security API error responses](../resources/security-error-codes.md).
+If successful, this method returns a `200 OK` response code and [alert](../resources/alert.md) object in the response body.

-## Example
+## Examples

 ### Request